-- QRS complexes with a continuously turning heart axis, giving the impression that they "rotate" on the isoelectric line.
+QRS complexes with a continuously turning heart axis, giving the impression that they "rotate" on the isoelectric line.

-- It is usually initiated by a Ventricular Extrasystole.
+  - It is usually initiated by a premature ventricular complex.

   - In the complexes prior to or after the torsade de pointes a long QT interval is observed.

   It is important to perform a 12-lead electrocardiogram for diagnosis, because in some isolated derivation monomorphic VT morphology can be observed, while in others it will have the typical torsade de pointes pattern.

   Polymorphic ventricular tachycardia with morphology similar to torsade de pointes but with normal QT interval should not be included in this definition.

   Bidirectional Ventricular Tachycardia

   It is a very rare polymorphic ventricular tachycardia, which is associated with digitalis intoxication.

-In the Electrocardiogram, it is observed by the presence of a wide QRS complex Tachycardia with an alternating shift in axis from one beat to another.
+  On the electrocardiogram, it is observed by the presence of a wide QRS complex tachycardia with an alternating shift in axis from one beat to another.

   - 1. Benito B, Josephson ME.
 Ventricular Tachycardia in Coronary Artery Disease.
 Rev Esp Cardiol.
 2012;65:939-55. doi: 10.1016/j.rec.2012.03.022